offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                                 -->>>>>-->>>>>--->>>>>-->>>>>>>>>-->>>>>--
 ```

 **WHY**: The theory is that the genome rearrangements between two species take the parsimonious path (or close to it).
-Since genome reversals are the most common form of genome rearrangement operation, by calculating a minimum reversal path it's possible to get an idea of how the two species branched off.
+Since genome reversals are the most common form of genome rearrangement mutation, by calculating a parsimonious reversal path (smallest set of reversals) it's possible to get an idea of how the two species branched off.
 In the example above, it may be that one of the genomes in the reversal path is the parent that both genomes are based off of.

 ```{svgbob}
 * "Synteny blocks going in the forward direction (5' to 3') are prefixed with +."